 affects the other.
 I rely on that growing reservoir of knowledge to refine my understanding of our nature and to then provide the best counseling and therapy I can.
 My wife Colleen often says to me, "I like how you are always seeking training, and that you don't just rest on your laurels."

 On a personal note I have been with my Colleen for the last seventeen years, married the last fourteen.
 She is my great love.
 She has taught me more about what it is to be a husband, a man, and a human than I could ever say.
-We share a home here in Seattle with our dog Rosie.
+We share a home here in Seattle.